samkelleher/AzureStorageAccountDownload/README.md

 This is a litte dev utiility that will connect to an Azure container, and download a mirror of it to your local machine.
 Handy during development of an image store for example so you can work offline.

 ## Getting Started
-After cloning this repository run `npm install --production` to grab its dependencies.
+After cloning this repository run `yarn install --production` to grab its dependencies.

 ## Set Config information
 To keep the container credentials out of source code, they are kept in a seperate `config.json` file: